-Each grant is made possible by a network of thousands of donors giving what they can to support movements for justice.
+Each grant is made possible by a community of thousands of donors giving what they can to support movements for justice.

 Environmental Justice Fund

 The Environmental Justice Fund is a special fund at Bread & Roses that will award one-time grants to grassroots groups that use community organizing to promote equitable access to a clean and healthy environment for communities and neighborhoods most impacted by environmental racism, climate change, and environmental injustice.
 The money for this fund was raised by the 2020 Environmental Justice Giving Project.

 Chester Residents Concerned for Quality Living is mobilizing to close the Covanta Delaware Valley trash incinerator and push for a green economy with safe, living wage jobs in clean energy and zero waste.
 Website | Facebook

 Eastwick United is establishing a community land trust to affirm the right to a clean, safe environment for Eastwick residents who have been impacted by catastrophic flooding as a result of the city’s failed Urban Renewal plan in the 1950s.

 Energy Justice Network is a national network of community groups working for an equitable and community-owned transition to clean energy and zero waste.
 They have previously focused on shutting down trash incinerators in Delaware, Montgomery, and Camden Counties, and are now building their base of support in Philadelphia in coalition with environmental justice leaders in the city.
 Website | Facebook | Twitter | Instagram

 Human Rights Coalition is working to dismantle and abolish the prison system by expanding their #ShutDownFayette campaign to close SCI Fayette, a maximum security prison which houses over 2,000 people on a toxic dump site.
 Website | Facebook